CatinhoCR/fe-webpack-starter/README.md

 # FE Starter

-A lightweight kickstarter for webpack based Front End projects, including a basic routing and a simple custom SCSS starter lib.
+A lightweight kickstarter for webpack based Front End projects, including a basic routing and SCSS support.
+This is a release branch, and tag, for a very minimal approach and starter kit.

 ## Installation